ofigueira/tracker-radar/docs/DATA_MODEL.md

       - firstParty - count of first party cookies with this parameter
       - thirdParty - count of third party cookies with this parameter
       - entities - top 10 entities using this parameter in cookies
-      - domains - top 10 domainss using this parameter in cookies
+      - domains - top 10 domains using this parameter in cookies

 ---